|Nutrition Facts (per serving)|

 The green bean casserole has long been a much-loved Thanksgiving side dish, as popular as cranberry sauce, dressing, and mashed potatoes.
 The casserole's rise to Turkey Day fame began in 1955, when the Campbell Soup Company combined its cream of mushroom soup with canned green beans.
 French fried onions provided the signature crunchy topping.
 Since then, home cooks have been adding their personal touches to the classic casserole year after year.

 2 teaspoons extra-virgin olive oil

-1 1/2 pounds green beans, trimmed and cut)
+1 1/2 pounds green beans, trimmed and cut

 1 cup unsalted chicken stock

 1/4 teaspoon kosher salt

 1 (10 3/4-ounce) can cream of mushroom soup

 1 cup shredded cheddar cheese

-1/2 cup mozzarella cheese (shredded)
+1/2 cup shredded mozzarella cheese

 1 cup French fried onions

-- 1/3 cup panko breadcrumbs
+1/3 cup panko breadcrumbs

 2 tablespoons melted butter

 Gather the Ingredients.

-Trim the green beans; place them in a strainer or colander and rinse with cold water.
+Place trimmed beans in a strainer or colander and rinse with cold water.

-Reserve about 3 to 4 tablespoons of cheese for the topping and add the remaining cheese to the green beans.
-Stir the mixture, adding some of the reserved liquids to thin the sauce, if desired.
+Reserve about 3 to 4 tablespoons of cheese for topping and add remaining cheese to green beans.
+Stir mixture, adding some of the reserved liquids to thin sauce, if desired.
 Alternatively, for a richer sauce, add some light or heavy cream or a few tablespoons of sour cream.
-Taste and adjust the seasonings.
-Transfer the green bean mixture to the prepared baking dish.
+Taste and adjust seasonings.
+Transfer green bean mixture to prepared baking dish.